-Not many horse lovers have escaped childhood without reading Marguerite Henry’s non-fiction book about Figure, the very first Morgan, owned by school teacher Justin Morgan in West Springfield, Mass., in 1789.
+Not many horse lovers have escaped childhood without reading Marguerite Henry’s non-fiction book about Figure, the very first Morgan horse, owned by school teacher Justin Morgan in West Springfield, Mass., in 1789.
 This gentle little stallion was given to the school teacher for payment of a debt.
 Figure could beat any horse around in every kind of race imaginable.

-The Morgan is a refined, yet strong and muscular horse with an arched, elegant neck.
+This breed is a refined, yet strong and muscular horse with an arched, elegant neck.
 Its high-stepping movement makes it a natural for saddle seat and driving classes.

-American Morgan Horse Association, www.morganhorse.com
+- American Morgan Horse Association, www.morganhorse.com